How to find a Nomad Friendly City- 6 point checklist for remote workers

 With all this in mind, I have to recommend my two favorite cities in the world.
 Both I have spent considerable time in and have chosen to be more of a base camp.
 Meaning my business, friends, and time is spent mostly in these two areas, and I fully intend on visiting for years to come.
 Using my little checklist above, these spots score very highly.
 I am not recommending them, I am ordering you to visit.

-Paella, Sangria, Las noches de calor, this city has it all!
+Paella, Sangria, Las noches de calor, this Nomad Friendly City- 6 point checklist for remote workers has it all!
 As mentioned above, you are never more than 30 minutes from anything here.
 The Metro and train system can get you all over the city, and it’s surrounding natural treasures like Castelldefels and Montserrat.
 I highly recommend living in the borough of Gracia, it’s centrally located and has enough hidden gems to constitute plenty of nights out.
 A few of my favorites, Bar Bodega Quimet is a local favorite for a braised pulpo, (octopus).
 Betahaus is a great coworking space with a lot to offer.
 Finally, Casa Gracia is a relatively nice hostel, with a club in the basement, super cool spot to chill at the end of the day.
 I can go on for another 2 hours about Baça, but I’d rather you discover it for yourself 😉